UMCarpentries/intro-curriculum-r/_episodes/02-unix-shell.md

 {: .language-bash}

 ```
-TODO: Example output?
+list.txt
+my_project
+notes.pdf
+Untitled.png
 ```
 {: .output}

-Next, we want to get to the folder that we worked in for the R plotting lesson.
+Your Desktop will likely look different, but the important thing is that you see the folder we worked in for the R plotting lesson.
 Is the `my_project` directory listed on your Desktop?

 How can we get into the `my_project` directory?